maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 3. Using Trusted IP (ex: LAN OR VPN) that won't get filtered by crowdsec

-You need to configure your Traefik to trust Forwarded headers by your front proxy FIXME
-// In the exemple we use another instance of traefik with the container to simulate a front proxy
+You need to configure your Traefik to trust Forwarded headers by your front proxy In the exemple we use a whoami container protected by crowdsec, and we ban or IP before allowing using TrustedIPs

 The "internal" Traefik instance is configured to trust the forward headers
 ```yaml